-Global (international) foreign exchange reserves have continued to increase during the past decade, from US\$9.3 trillion in 2011 to around US\$11.7 trillion by March 2020, with the US dollar representing approximately 62% of global reserves holdings, followed by 20% in euro, 6% in Japanese yen and 4% in pounds sterling.1

-Since 2012, South Africa's gross reserves have been little changed, maintaining a level around US\$52billion as at March 2020.
+Global (international) foreign exchange reserves have continued to increase during the past decade, from US\$9.3 trillion in 2011 to around US\$12.7 trillion Since 2012, South Africa's gross reserves have been little changed, maintaining a level around US\$53billion as at March 2021.
 Central banks generally accumulate foreign exchange reserves through open market purchases, proceeds from foreign direct investments (FDIs) and, in some instances, purchasing proceeds from its government's foreign bond issuance.